Dubai Municipality denies 'plastic eggs' rumour

-Dubai Municipality today responded to false rumours which claim the existence of 'plastic eggs', saying that the information is false.
+Dubai Municipality on Monday responded to false rumours which claim the existence of 'plastic eggs', saying that the information is false.

 In a video circulating in the emirate on social media, the creator claims that when the eggs are fried a layer made of plastic is formed.